-UNCP Department of Social Work

-School Social Work Licensure
+UNCP Department of Social Work School Social Work Licensure: Current BSW Student

-Students who are currently enrolled in the BSW or MSW programs and social work professionals who have already completed a CSWE approved BSW or MSW program and are currently employed in a NC Public Schools setting have the option to complete a 6 hour speciality in School Social Work.
-Successful completion of all requirements can result in recommendation to the NC Department of Public Instruction for school social work licensure.
+Students who are currently enrolled in the BSW program have the option to complete a speciality in School Social Work.
+Successful completion of all requirements can result in a recommendation to the NC Department of Public Instruction for school social work licensure.